roadwarriorslive/Pipulate/README.md

 interchangable as webheads.
 No data resides on these servers.
 They are only there to Pipulate the Google Spreadsheets.

+It is a totally extendable system, plug-in compatible with Pipulate-unaware standalone Python functions, making it totally suitable for amateur coders looking to "extend a system" even as a Python beginners and newbs to programming.

 Yes, this is something different.

 ## How Does it Work?